 It was while walking by the sea that the idea came.
-I have often found that having water rippling beside me helps in the formation of ideas, or maybe it’s just coincidental.
-However, a friend suggested that it has to do with our being made of over 97% water – and he might just have something there!
+I have often found that having water rippling quietly beside me helps in the formation of ideas, or maybe it’s just coincidental.
+A friend suggested that it has to do with our being made of over 97% water – and he might just have something there!
 A stroll along the beach, with the bubbling water a constant companion, has always been a place of reflection and solitude.
-And, of course, a place for the mind to wander and let the creative juices flow
+And, of course, a place for the mind to wander and let the creative juices flow.

-Some time ago I was walking on Sandymount Strand when an idea floated into my mind, like a wave coming to the shore.
-It is one of my favourite places in Dublin to go and ‘be alone’ with my thoughts, such is the calm and quiet of the wide beach, especially in the early morning.
-As I walked slowly along the sandy beach towards Ringsend, I gazed over the mirror-still water to Howth, and beyond to the horizon.
-How often had other people looked out at this same scene, I thought, and let the idea roll and tumble like the spray from a breaking wave?
+Some time ago, on a beautiful spring morning, I was walking on Sandymount Strand when an idea floated into my mind, like a wave coming to the shore.
+It is one of my favourite places in Dublin to go ‘and be alone’ with my thoughts, such is the openness and calm of the wide beach, especially in the early morning.
+As I walked along the sandy beach towards Ringsend, I gazed over to Howth across the mirror-like water and beyond to the horizon.
+How often had other people looked out at this same scene, I thought, and let their ideas slip away like the spray from a breaking wave?

 And then it came.

-People had been coming here for thousands of years and they, too, had gazed out over the very scene that was now mine to behold.
-For just in front of me was a line of footsteps in the sand, an image that had not changed since the first person who walked here left similar marks, so very long ago.
+People had been coming here for years, since time immemorial no doubt, and gazed out over the very scene that was now mine to behold.
+For just in front of me was a line of footsteps in the sand, an image that had not changed since the first person left similar marks so very long ago.
 The French have a saying ‘Plus ca change, plus c’est la meme chose’, which translates as ‘the more things change, the more they stay the same.’
 That seemed about right to me as I watched the waves rush in and cover the footsteps in their gurgling embrace, removing them so completely as to leave no sign of their short existence.